Abdulazeez-Dolapo/Chatter/README.md

-# Express Starter
+# Chatter

-This starter repo will be used for building applications using React, Material-UI, React-Router, Node, & Express.js.

 ## Introduction

-This is a real time chat app built using React, Material UI, Socket.io, Node.js, Express and Postgres.
+This is a real time chat app built using React, Material UI, Socket io, Node.js, Express and Postgres.
+Authentication is handled using cookies in which the JWT is stored.
+The frontend was hosted on Netlify [https://chatter-client-app.netlify.app/](https://) and the backend was hosted on Heroku.

 ## Getting started